mkffl/mkffl.github.io/_posts/2022-03-02-Decisions-Part-3.markdown

 ## A. Why use calibrated scores

-Calibration is concerned with scores that enable [Bayes decisions]({{ site.baseurl }}{% link _posts/2021-10-18-Decisions-Part-1.markdown %}), whereas row or uncalibrated scores require an extra step before making a risk-minimising decision.
-For example, ROC threshold optimisation requires to use a separate evaluation dataset to slide through every operating point and a) grab the corresponding (Pmiss, Pfa) b) calculate the expected risk at that point and c) find the threshold associated with the risk-minimised operating point.
+Calibrated scores immediately allow us to make [Bayes decisions]({{ site.baseurl }}{% link _posts/2021-10-18-Decisions-Part-1.markdown %}#bayes-optimal), whereas row or uncalibrated scores require an extra step.
+For example, ROC threshold optimisation uses a separate evaluation dataset to slide through every operating point and a) grab the corresponding (Pmiss, Pfa) b) calculate the expected risk at that point and c) find the threshold associated with the risk-minimised operating point.

-While there's nothing wrong with that extra step, it can be inefficient compared to using calibrated scores in some scenarios, of which I can think of 3 (there may be more).
+While there's nothing wrong with that extra step, it can be inefficient compared to using calibrated scores in some scenarios, of which I can think of 3 (there are probably more).

 #### The “Human in the Loop” System